mobxjs/mobx-state-tree/API.md

 # clone

-Returns a copy of the given state tree node
+Returns a deep copy of the given state tree node as new tree.
+Short hand for `snapshot(x) = getType(x).create(getSnapshot(x))`

+_Tip: clone will create a literal copy, including the same identifiers.
+To modify identifiers etc during cloning, don't use clone but take a snapshot of the tree, modify it, and create new instance_

 **Parameters**

 -   `source` **T**
--   `keepEnvironment`
+-   `keepEnvironment` **([boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean) | any)** indicates whether the clone should inherit the same environment (`true`, the default), or not have an environment (`false`).
+If an object is passed in as second argument, that will act as the environment for the cloned tree.

 Returns **T**